peristron/signalfoundry_v2/README.md

 - Run `harvester.py` on a sample CSV and upload the resulting JSON sketch.
 - Test additive mode by scanning multiple batches without clearing previous data.
 - Test reset behavior.
+- Test the TAM maturity module with a known sample corpus and confirm domain-level outputs render.
+- Export maturity results or snapshots where supported.
 - Test the app with and without an AI API key.
 - Confirm the app starts cleanly after a fresh dependency install.